Strong storms cause problems in some parts of central NC

-Flash Flood Warnings were issued for Wake, Durham and Franklin counties until 7:30 p.m. and Harnett County was still under a warning until 10:30 p.m.
+Flash Flood Warnings were issued for Wake, Durham and Franklin counties until 7:30 p.m.
+Harnett County is under a Flash Flood Warning until 1:15 a.m.

 Flash Flood Warning for Harnett county until 10:15pm tonight.
 Already reading some reports of flooding across the region.
 These flooding downpours in Harnett county are moving into Johnston county.
 Will keep you updated throughout the night. #ncwx @ABC11_WTVD pic.twitter.com/5wUKshw52f— Robert Johnson (@RobJohnsonABC11) August 15, 2020